SUNY Buffalo State provides an excellent education that prepares students to succeed in life.

 Our academic programs have demanding expectations that challenge even the most gifted students.
 When you add factors such as moving to a new place and adjusting to a roommate, the educational challenge can become harder to face.
 First-year programs at Buffalo State work to help all Buffalo State students meet our high academic expectations while providing comprehensive support as students adjust to our educational demands and connect to our campus community.

-Buffalo State has two programs in its first-year experience: Bengal Community of Scholars and UNC 100: Mastering the Academic Environment Course.
+Buffalo State has two programs in its first-year experience: Linked Learn Communities and UNC 100: Mastering the Academic Environment Course.
 Research on universities around the world shows that students who participate in programs like these tend to get better grades, graduate sooner, and be happier with their college experience overall.
 This has been the experience here at Buffalo State as well.

 Faculty Resources: Did You Know....